kubernetes-csi/csi-driver-smb/README.md

 CSIPersistentVolume is enabled by default in v1.10.
 MountPropagation is enabled by default in v1.10.
 VolumeSnapshotDataSource is a new alpha feature in v1.12.
 KubeletPluginsWatcher is enabled by default in v1.12.
 CSINodeInfo and CSIDriverRegistry are new alpha features in v1.12.

  - An [Cloud provider config file](https://github.com/kubernetes/cloud-provider-azure/blob/master/docs/cloud-provider-config.md) should already exist on all agent nodes
- > usually it's `/etc/kubernetes/azure.json` deployed by AKS or acs-engine, and currently it only supports service principal
+ > usually it's `/etc/kubernetes/azure.json` deployed by AKS or acs-engine, and it supports both `service principal` and `msi`

 # Install azurefile CSI driver on a kubernetes cluster
 ```